ZhaohuiXue/TSTLN/Readme.txt

 %   The programs contained in this package are granted free of charge for
 %   research and education purposes only.
 %
-%   Copyright (c) 2021 by Zhaohui Xue & Yiyang Zhou
+%   Copyright (c) 2023 by Zhaohui Xue & Siyu Qian
-%   zhaohui.xue@hhu.edu.cn & hohai_zyy@163.com
+%   zhaohui.xue@hhu.edu.cn & qsy108@163.com
 %   --------------------------------------
 %   For full package:
 %   --------------------------------------